-The following risk factors, as well as the other information contained in this Annual Information Form, the Company's MD&A for the year ended December 31, 2015 or otherwise incorporated herein by reference, should be considered carefully.
+The following risk factors, as well as the other information contained in this MD&A, the Company's Annual Information Form for the year ended December 31, 2016 ("AIF") (of which the section entitled "Automotive Industry Trends and Highlights" contained in the AIF is incorporated by reference herein) or otherwise incorporated herein by reference, should be considered carefully.
 These risk factors could materially and adversely affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.